Atlanta Car Accident Lawyers

 - Current and future medical bills, including emergency room care, hospital bills, surgeries, prescriptions, follow-up visits

 As soon as practicable after the accident, you will need to call your insurance company to report the accident.
 If the other driver was at fault, you also can call his insurance company to report the accident and begin the claims process.
-When you speak to the insurance representative (called a claims adjuster), she will ask you a series of questions about the accident.
+When you speak to the insurance representative (called a claims adjuster), she will ask you a series of questions about the car wreck.
+If you sense any resistance contact one of our Atlanta car accident lawyers for a FREE consultation.
+Call 844-387-8677

 After you have initiated the claim, the adjuster will consider all the facts of the case and determine liability.
 If there are issues with determining fault, you will need to supply the adjuster with pertinent evidence to support your case.

 Once the adjuster has determined who is at fault and reviewed your damages, she will accept or deny your claim, and offer you a settlement accordingly.
-If the settlement is not fair or the adjuster apportions more fault to you than you think you deserve, you can then take the case to the Atlanta Municipal Court for a judge to review.
+If the settlement is not fair or the adjuster apportions more fault to you than you think you deserve, you can hire a car accident lawyer, or take the case to the Atlanta Municipal Court for a judge to review.

-If you or your loved one recently sustained severe or fatal injuries in an accident in Atlanta, you are welcomed to call our personal injury attorneys at Ted A. Greve & Associates, P.A. for assistance.
+If you or your loved one recently sustained severe or fatal injuries in an accident in Atlanta, you are welcomed to call our experienced car accident lawyers in Atlanta GA.
+Contact Ted A. Greve & Associates, P.A. for assistance.